radish-bdd/radish/docs/tutorial.rst

     function which you expect the sentence will **not** match with.
 :with_arguments:
     **Optional for should_match**.
-This is a list of arguments which you expect will be passed in the python Step implementation function.
+This is a list of arguments which you expect will be passed in the Python Step implementation function.
     The arguments can be specified as key-value pairs or as an object with a *type* and *value* and a boolean value *cast* and a *use_repr* flag.
     This could be useful if a custom argument expression